Local PA Teams

-Let’s take a closer look at the past performances of the two PA teams.
+Let’s take a closer look at the past performances of the two Pennsylvanian teams.

 The Penguins are a more successful team in comparison to the Flyers.
 They have five Stanley Cup titles to their name.
 The team has also won eight Division Championships and six Conference Championships.
 The club holds a single President’s Trophy.

 The Pens’ most recent victory was when they won the 2016/17 Stanley Cup.
 The win was the second one for the club in a row, making them the first team since 1997/98 to defend their title.
 The finals were a nail-biter with the team winning two, then losing two before finally bringing it home with a final two victories.

 The Flyers have only won two Stanley Cup titles over their history.
 However, they do boast an impressive collection of Division Championships at 16.
 They also hold eight Conference Championships titles.
 The team’s point percentage is 57.5%, making them thrift in the entire league behind the Golden Knights and Montreal Canadiens.

 The Flyers’ last significant victory was during 2010/11 when they last won the Division Championships.
 2018/19 seemed to be an unlucky year for the team, which began with lots of firing and hiring.
 The club also faced issues with racial controversy and fell apart, missing the playoffs.

 The Montreal Canadiens were founded in 1909.
 They’re the longest-operating hockey team in the world and predate the beginning of the NHL.
 The club has the record for the most Stanley Cups with 25 to their name.
 However, they last held the cup back in 1993.
 Their most recent success was the 2016/17 Championships, which they had won consecutively for three years.